-In 2016, an article in the Harvard Business Review called out organizations that focused on external cybersecurity threats while ignoring the threats originating from within — and rightly so.
-Today, about 66 percent of organizations believe that malicious insider attacks are more likely than external attacks.
+In 2016, an article in the Harvard Business Review called out organizations that focused on external cybersecurity threats while ignoring the dangers from within – and rightly so.
+Today, about 66 percent of organizations believe malicious insider attacks are more likely than external attacks.

 This points to a growing (and welcome) awareness of internal cybersecurity threats.
-At the same time, however, surveys also find that 66 percent of companies don’t devote sufficient resources to insider threats.
-So despite knowing the risks, too many businesses don’t take insider threats as seriously as they should.
+At the same time, however, surveys also find that 66 percent of companies don’t devote sufficient resources to insider threat detection.
+So despite knowing the risks, too many businesses still don’t take insider threats as seriously as they should.

 What Are Internal Cybersecurity Threats?

-Internal cybersecurity threats can arise from the inadvertent actions of careless actors, or from the malicious intent of insiders such as disgruntled employees (or former employees).
-The latter’s goal is usually to damage the organization or steal its data or intellectual property.
+Internal cybersecurity threats can arise from the careless actions or malicious intent of insiders, such as disgruntled employees (or former employees).
+In particular, the latter aims to damage or steal the organization’s data or intellectual property.

-Insider threats are particularly troubling because they involve someone who is trusted or has privileged access rights.
-Moreover, all organizations are vulnerable to such threats, more so if they work with valuable or sensitive data related to healthcare, finances, and the like.
+Insider threats are especially troubling because they involve someone who is trusted or has privileged access rights to your organization’s data.
+Moreover, all organizations are vulnerable to such threats, moreso if they work with valuable or sensitive data related to healthcare, finances, and the like.

 5 Common Types of Insider Threats